![]() |

 -

-Book your London-Brussels Eurostar separately at www.eurostar.com.
+Book the Eurostar at www.eurostar.com.

 By all means book an earlier Eurostar outward or a later one on the return, if this has cheaper fares available or if you'd like more time between trains in Brussels.
 Booking opens up to 11 months ahead.
 You print your own ticket or can show it on your phone.

-What's the train like?
+What's the sleeper train like?

-European Sleeper uses three terms when you book: Comfort, Classic & Budget.
+European Sleeper uses three terms when you book, comfort, classic & budget.
 If you select comfort you'll get a choice between comfort plus, which means beds in the sleeping-car, or comfort standard which means a couchette compartment sold as a single, double or triple and made up with proper bedding including mattresses.

 Comfort Standard